-The Government’s ambition is to secure 1 million net additions to the housing stock by the end of the Parliament.
+The 2015 Government’s ambition was to secure 1 million net additions to the housing stock by the end of the Parliament which was expected to be in 2020.

-The Housing White Paper, Fixing our broken housing market (February 2017) describes a number of initiatives which, taken together, are aimed at securing a step-change in housing supply.
+The Housing White Paper, Fixing our broken housing market (February 2017) described a number of initiatives which, taken together, were aimed at securing a step-change in housing supply.

 A number of initiatives are focused on facilitating the purchase of housing, particularly by first-time buyers, through the introduction of savings products such as the Help to Buy and Lifetime ISAs, and also through equity loans and the development of Starter Homes.
 These homes will be available at a 20% discount off the market price to first-time buyers between the ages of 23 and 40.

-There is an aim to provide 225,000 units through the Affordable Homes Programme up to 2021.
-This provision will be a mixture of affordable rent (rents set at up to 80% of market rents), shared ownership and rent-to-buy products.
-There appears to be little scope for the development of social rented housing as part of this programme.
+There was an aim to provide 225,000 units through the Affordable Homes Programme up to 2021.
+This provision would be a mixture of affordable rent (rents set at up to 80% of market rents), shared ownership and rent-to-buy products.
+There appeared to be little scope for the development of social rented housing as part of this programme.

-There is an expectation that the majority of new building will be carried out by the private sector.
-To this end, much Government effort to stimulate house-building is focused on planning measures to “make the system more open and accessible and tackle unnecessary delays.”
-Developers with planning permission will be expected to use it and local authorities will be expected to have an up-to-date plan in place based on an objective assessment of housing need within the area.
-The Government is also seeking to diversify the housing market by encouraging development by smaller builders and those interested in embracing innovative and efficient methods of construction.
+There was an expectation that the majority of new building would be carried out by the private sector.
+To this end, much 2015 Government effort to stimulate house-building was focused on planning measures to “make the system more open and accessible and tackle unnecessary delays.”
+Developers with planning permission would be expected to use it and local authorities would be expected to have an up-to-date plan in place based on an objective assessment of housing need within the area.
+The 2015 Government was also seeking to diversify the housing market by encouraging development by smaller builders and those interested in embracing innovative and efficient methods of construction.

 Library briefing paper Tackling the under-supply of housing in England (7671), considers key trends in housing supply in the UK and goes on to focus on some of the of the key barriers and potential solutions to increasing supply in England.